 Level 1 - Awareness

-The NCSC and CIISec certified ICS Managers Security Course is designed to provide those at Managerial level (or equivalent) with an understanding of today’s cyber security challenges facing their environments.
+The NCSC Certified Training course, ICS Managers Security Course, which is also CIISec Accreditied training, has been designed to provide those at Managerial level (or equivalent) with an understanding of today’s cyber security challenges facing their environments.
 This knowledge is vital when managing the day to day running of all aspects of security risk for those environments.

 The course will show how to best identify and support their organisations’ cyber security and risk mitigation/reduction strategies for their ICS environments.